samirose/sicp-compiler-project/README.md

 * Compile `cond` to Wasm block structure and conditional branch instructions
 * Special form symbols and inlined procedures can be overridden with local bindings
 * Add a way to raise errors from compiled code.
 Needed for halting the program when a type error is detected.
+* Convert the source code R7RS-small Scheme and switch to Guile as the host Scheme implementation.
+(It would have been natural to use [MIT Scheme](https://www.gnu.org/software/mit-scheme/) for this project because of its SICP origins, but it does not support the M1 Apple Silicon Mac I am using as my main machine.)

 ## Features currently under work
 * Add bit tagged typing to values and type predicates: `number?`, `procedure?` and uninitialized value and add type checking to generated code. (see [Known issues](#known-issues))